Boost

 Boost has been used by self-motivated individual community health workers and peer educators, as well as through organisational adoption of Boost as a programme tool.

-Through a partnership with OPHID implementing Boost in Zimbabwe, the app has been used by hundreds of their community health workers (CHWs) supporting over 220,000 health screenings and 93,000 referrals to health services.
-We conducted a survey in 2021 among 485 of their CHWs who have used Boost.
-The survey showed:
+Through a partnership with OPHID implementing Boost in Zimbabwe, the app was enhanced to include screening and referral tools and has been used by hundreds of their community outreach agents (COAs) supporting over 228,000 health screenings and 98,100 referrals to health services.